Rashad-Muntar/Real-Estate-Scrapper/README.md

 * Install the [ruby programming language](https://www.ruby-lang.org/en/documentation/installation/)

 ### Usage
-* Clone this repo on your local machine by running `git clone https://github.com/Diegodsha/Ruby-Enumerables.git`
+* Clone this repo on your local machine by running `https://github.com/Rashad-Muntar/Real-Estate-Scrapper.git`
 * cd into the folder you just cloned
 * run `ruby ./lib/main.rb`